-If an anemometer is suspended in a wind stream on wires so fine that they are incapable of producing interference, a performance free from support interference may be obtained.
-By comparing the performance obtained in this way with that obtained on the rod type of support shown in figure 2, it has been found that a rod no greater than $\frac{1}{2}$ in. in diameter produces no measurable interference when it extends directly downstream.
-Effects from members supporting the rod itself may be made negligible by placing them at a sufficient distance downstream.
+If an anemometer is suspended in a wind stream on wires so fine that they are incapable of producing interference, the performance free from support interference may be obtained.
+By comparing the performance obtained in this way with that obtained on the rod-type of support shown in figure 2, it has been found that a rod no greater than 1/2 inch in diameter produces no measurable interference when it extends directly downstream.
+Effects from members supporting the rod itself may be reduced to negligible proportions by placing them at a sufficient distance downstream.
 This requires a minimum distance of the order of 16 times the diameter or cross-stream width of such members.
 In the mounting shown in figure 2 ample margin has been allowed, and the mounting is interference free.
-The portion of the rod directly under the anemometer is flattened to about 1/8 in. in thickness.
-In the investigation of the interference produced
+The portion of the rod directly under the anemometer is flattened to about 1/8 inch in thickness.
+In the investigation of the interference produced by other types of support, the performance on the support in question was compared with that on the rod.